ceu-lang/ceu/manual/manual-toc.md

 </tr>
 </table>

-Being a variable, the life of an organism is restricted to the block it is declared.
+Given that an organism is a variable, the block it is declared restricts its life.
-When an organism goes out of scope, its body is aborted.
+In the expansion, the `par/or` makes the organism to go out of scope when `&lt;code-pos-declaration&gt;` terminates.

-TODO (vectors of organisms: copy the declaration N times)
+TODO (assumes code-pos-declaration closes the block exactly on the end) TODO (vectors of organisms: copy the declaration N times)

 ###### 4.3.1.1.1